afnanJadoon/Basic-Chatbot-py/README.md

 - Clean code structure with Pydantic models<br>
 - Continuous chat loop until you type exit<br>
 - Lightweight and beginner-friendly<br>
-- Does not store memory (if you tell it your name and later ask "what is my name?", it won’t remember)<br><br>
+- Stores memory (if you tell it your name and later ask "what is my name?", it will remember)<br><br>

 # Requirements<br>
 Make sure you have:<br>